dannenberg/dominion/README.md

-dominion
+Dominion
 ========

-A c++ implementation of the card game Dominion.
-The main purpose of creating this is to up my c++ game.
-Please comment telling me where I suck.
+* A c++ implementation of the card game Dominion.
+* The main purpose of creating this is to up my c++ game.
+* Please comment telling me where I suck.